Last updated on 2 April 2020

 Storage and sharing of a video on the Google Drive platform.

 In schedule a new meeting/session, select the video recording option.
-After this, the video can be uploaded to Google Drive storage system (http://onedrive.live.com), through your IST account, which has unlimited space.
+After this, the video can be uploaded to Google Drive storage system (http://onedrive.live.com), through your IST account, which has currently an available space of 25GB per user.
 After you upload the video on to Google Drive, you can get an access link by selecting the file with your right mouse button (select the option all link owners may view).
 This link may then be published on the corresponding subject on the Fenix webpage.

-Please note, if you have a private gmail account, by selecting drive.google.com it is possible that you access to your personal account, which has very limited storage space.
+Please note, if you have a private gmail account, by selecting drive.google.com it is possible that you access to your personal account.
 When accessing through your IST’s account, the IST’s logo will appear on the upper right corner.
 If you have both accounts active, you can switch between accounts by using the icon with your account initials on the upper right corner.
 To activate the Google Drive institutional account, it is necessary to activate IST’s institutional G-suite account.
 More information about activating the G-suite at https://si.tecnico.ulisboa.pt/servicos/servicos-externos/google-suite-for-education/.

 - Make a practical test before the first class.
 Send an email invitation to yourself.
 Since the system works on laptops, smartphones or tablets, you can use one of these devices to monitor, for example, how your image and/or screen is being shared and transmitted;